 Bram at the Coll de Montllobar

 This col wasn't bad.
 There followed a nice descent to Tremp.
-In the Pyrenees everything was green again, not as dry as in the south.
-In Tremp we bought food to eat while cycling and some rice pudding to eat right away.
+In the Pyrenees, everything was green again, not as dry as in the south.
+In Tremp, we bought food to eat while cycling and some rice pudding to eat right away.
 We continued northward.
-The road was going slowly uphill which made my left knee hurt a lot.
+The road was going slowly uphill, making my left knee hurt a lot.
 It was weary after all the cycling.
 The valley we cycled through was beautiful.
 There were a few tunnels we weren't allowed to use.
 The old road going around them was still open.
-Those parts were very pretty, with waterfalls and the river to our right.
+Those parts were beautiful, with waterfalls and the river to our right.

 We stopped in a small village to find a bench and some shade.
-After eating my knee felt better.
-A bit later we started climbing again and my knee stopped hurting.
-We didn't know how long the climb would take, because we hadn't originally planned to cycle here we didn't carry the right map.
-The road was in my GPS though, but that didn't show the roads' elevation.
-From here until the next town was 45 km, it wouldn't be a 23 kilometer long climb?
+After eating, my knee felt better.
+A bit later, we started climbing again, and my knee stopped hurting.
+We didn't know how long the climb would take because we hadn't originally planned to cycle here we didn't carry the correct map.
+The road was in my GPS, but that didn't show the road's elevation.
+From here until the next town was 45 km, it wouldn't be a 23-kilometer-long climb?

 This is where we came from